Article first published in November 2015, updated June 2019

 Every email needs a call to action.
 It’s an instruction that encourages action.
 The call to action is like your legs.
 You need your legs to get from one place to another, right?
 Well, the call to action should encourage subscribers to go from reading your email to the next stop on the digital journey.

 Take a look at this example from Mazda.
-And it’s well done.
-Here’s why:
+It’s well done because:

 The color red, which is used sparingly throughout the email, is visually appealing.
 It draws a reader’s attention to it.